realm/realm-js/integration-tests/README.md

 To write a new test, simply add it in the relevant file in `test/src/` or create a new file and make sure to require that from `test/src/index.js`.

+To perform rapid iterations on the test suite, use the "start" script to start mocha in `--watch` mode

+    npm start

 ## Current limitations

 This is still very much a work in progress, currently we're missing: